 Things To Know When You Apply

-The Student PIRGs works closely with The Public Interest Network, and we share core values and a strategic approach to making positive change.
+The Student PIRGs work closely with The Public Interest Network, which operates and supports organizations committed to a shared vision of a better world and a strategic approach to social change.
 We encourage you to read below for things you should know about our network when you apply.

 1. Transpartisan.
 Doing what’s in the public interest isn’t about progressive or conservative.
 Our approach to social change, our “politics” if you will, defies easy definition.
 Our members and staff might characterize themselves variously as centrists, pragmatists, environmentalists, progressives, conservatives, non-ideological, liberals, neoliberals, moderates, feminists, futurists, post-modernists, or in myriad other unique ways.
 We welcome that.